ropensci-org/roblog/inst/templates/markdown-post.md

 Beware!
 If you want to generate this post from R Markdown, use the R Markdown template instead!

-  Everywhere in this template (YAML, paths to images), you should change "post-template" to the slug of your post, and "2019-06-04" to the publication date.
+Throughout this template (YAML), you should change "post-template" to the slug of your post, and "2019-06-04" to your publication date.

 Introduction including outline of the post.

-### First awesome section
+### First section

 I like Hugo[^1].
 Yes, that is how you add a footnote.

-#### First awesome subsection of the first awesome section
+#### First subsection of the first section

 Here's how to use a Hugo shortcode to add an image.

 {{< figure src = "/img/blog-images/2019-06-04-post-template/name-of-image.png" width = "200" alt = "this is the alternative text" >}}

-#### Second awesome subsection
+#### Second subsection

 Here's how to use a Hugo shortcode to embed a tweet.
 We recommend the use of [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/) to include tweets, Vimeo or Youtube videos, gists, etc.